 Subcision is a group of minor surgical procedures to treat depressed defects in the skin.
 Most commonly used for scars and wrinkles.
-VISTA cosmetic Clinic Melbourne doctor perform the procedure at our office, you do not need hospital.
+VISTA cosmetic Clinic Melbourne doctor performs the procedure at our office, you do not need a hospital.

 it is a minor surgery and cost, downtime and effect would be determined by the extent and severity of skin depressions.

 Special incision needle is inserted into skin through a small puncture and then procedure is done under the skin.
-Local anesthetic with adrenaline is used to ensure less pain and bruising.
+Local anaesthetic with adrenaline is used to ensure less pain and bruising.